mlevison/APR-Markdown-Export/post/is-there-a-best-day-to-start-and-finish-a-sprint/index.md

   - "sprint-planning"
   - "work-environment"
 coverImage: "photodune-925282-calendar-xs.jpg"
+excerpt: 'No, of course not.
+So when should your Team start and end Sprints?
+The usual rules of'
 ---

 No, of course not.
 So when should your Team start and end Sprints?
 The usual rules of Scrum apply – ask the Team.
 Run an experiment.